Byoskill/amplify-elb-blog/frontend/README.md

 The demo is based on the usecase and dataset from [Kaggle](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries).

-## How to compile the demo project locally
+## How to compile the Frontend project locally

 ```sh
 npm create astro@latest -- --template basics